gdarko/wp-vimeo-videos/readme.txt

 * Fix fatal error in some cases.

 = Version 1.0.2 =
-* Fix problem with file names that vimeo didn't accepted.
+* Fix problem with file names that Vimeo didn't accepted.
 * Added cron event to automatically clean up the videos that are already processed.

 = Version 1.0.1 =